 Music majors are offered \$30 scholarships to pay the extra tuition fee required each term for private music instruction.
 These scholarships are awarded on the basis of ability, interest and need.
-To qualify, students must maintain a "B" average in their private music study, and participate in a college performance group (choir, band, orchestra).
+To qualify, students must maintain a "B" average in their private music study, and participate in a college performance group such as choir, band or orchestra.